teomarcdhio/kubernetesMonitoring/README.md

 kubectl create -f grafana-deployment.yml

-Log in to prometheus on port 9090 ( you migth want to avoid exposing prometheus as it doesn't come with any authentication mechanism )
+Log in to prometheus on port 9090 ( you migth want to avoid exposing prometheus outside the cluser as it doesn't come with any authentication mechanism )

 Log in to grafana on port 3000